Alexander Nikolaevich Golitsyn: Career

 After graduating from the Page Corps in 1794, he was received as the lieutenant in the Preobrazhensky Regiment.
 But a year later he returned to the court and became a chamber junker of the small court of Grand Duke Alexander Pavlovich, and in 1796 he was transferred to the large imperial court.
 In 1799 he received the rank of chamberlain and in the same year became commander of the Order of Saint John of Jerusalem.
 He was expelled from Saint Petersburg by Emperor Paul I in the same year for an unknown reason.

-After the accession to the throne of Alexander I, Prince Golitsyn, as a person close to him, was appointed first as Chief Prosecutor of the I and later III Departments of the Senate, and then on October 21, 1803, at the insistence of the emperor, assumed the post of Chief Prosecutor of the Holy Synod.
+After the accession to the throne of Alexander I, Prince Golitsyn, as a person close to him, was appointed first as "Procurator" of the I and later III Departments of the Senate, and then on October 21, 1803, at the insistence of the emperor, assumed the post of Procurator of the Holy Synod.
 In 1810, while maintaining his former position, he became the head of the foreign confessions, in 1816 – the Minister of Education.

 Partly under the influence of Rodion Koshelev, this Epicurean and Volterian of Catherine's training, elected in 1806 as a member of the Russian Academy, turned to piety with a pronounced sentimental-mystical color.
 He easily undertook to explain to the emperor the most complex theological questions, although he knew the history of religion superficially and considered true Christianity "foggy sentimental pietism mixed with Orthodox dogmas, various heretical and sectarian teachings".
 Moscow Metropolitan Philaret recalled:

 Having proclaimed piety as the foundation of true enlightenment, Golitsyn headed for the clericalization of education, which under his leadership was zealously pursued by Mikhail Magnitsky and Dmitry Runich.
 He was suspicious of contemporary literature, which was expressed in the extreme censorship.